codewithchu/tailwindcss-tutorial/README.md

 # Demo Site

 Preview of the website that we will be building in this Tailwind Tutorial Series.
-<a href="http://tailwindcss.arthurchu.ca" title="Demo site for codewithchu Tailwindcss Web Development Tutorials Series" target="_blank">Wiew Demo Site</a>
+<a href="http://tailwindcss.arthurchu.ca" title="Demo site for codewithchu Tailwindcss Web Development Tutorials Series" target="_blank">View Demo Site</a>

 ## @codewithchu